Site navigation

 How to Apply

-Interested applicants should email a current CV and a statement of no more than 1000 words outlining how they meet the person specification above by Fri 28 March 2025 to scapp@stir.ac.uk.
+Interested applicants should email a current CV and a statement of no more than 1000 words outlining how they meet the person specification by Fri 28 March 2025 to scapp@stir.ac.uk.
 Interviews will take place in April (dates to be decided).

 Informal enquiries about this position can be made to Kenny Anderson, SCAPP Acting Chair (kenny.swapwest@gmail.com) or Patricia Anderson, SCAPP Development Manager (patricia.anderson@stir.ac.uk).